-A Moka pot is a stove top coffee maker that produces a rich, smooth, and delicious coffee brew.
-I first came across moka pots at a friend’s house when he offered all of us coffee.
+A moka pot is a stovetop coffee maker that produces a rich, smooth, delicious brew.
+It was invented in Italy in the 1930s and quickly became popular for making espresso at home.
+I first encountered moka pots at a friend’s house when he offered all of us coffee.
 I saw this little contraption on the stove and had to know what it was.
 The coffee we had tasted so good, I was astounded!
 I never thought this little device could make coffee so well.

 WE RECOMMEND: Bialetti Moka Express (The Original Moka Pot)